 The history of Altadena started with the Native Americans of the Hahamog’na, a band of the native Tongva tribe, who were enslaved to build the San Gabriel Mission southeast of Altadena.
 They settled along the Arroyo Seco from the Los Angeles River through Elysian Valley, Highland Park, South Pasadena, Glendale to Pasadena, and Altadena.

-Spain claimed California in 1769 but the Spanish Colonial period only lasted until 1821 when Mexico gained its independence.
+Spain briefly claimed California in 1769, lasting until 1821 when Mexico gained independence.

-Rancho el Rincon de San Pascual was a 14,403-acre area that encompassed what is now Pasadena, South Pasadena, El Marino, and Altadena.
-The ranch was set aside for Eulalia Perez de Guillen by Father Jose Sanchez in 1826.
+Rancho el Rincon de San Pascual was a 14,403-acre area encompassing what is now Pasadena, South Pasadena, El Marino, and Altadena.
+Father Jose Sanchez set aside the ranch for Eulalia Perez de Guillen in 1826.
 She was a teacher, chef, and storekeeper.
-The Mexican governor granted it to her second husband, Juan Marine in 1834.
+The Mexican governor granted it to her second husband, Juan Marine, in 1834.

 The ranch changed hands several times until the last owner, Manuel Garfias, was awarded the title by the Mexican governor in 1843.
 Grapes, oranges, olives, walnuts, and later dates and avocados were grown on the ranch during the early days.